CARIBBEAN MEDICAL SCHOOL RANKINGS

 There are Caribbean medical schools that spread their clinicals across the U.S., requiring students to move every eight weeks for years on end to complete their medical education.

-Trinity School of Medicine students have the opportunity to participate in clinical rotations within the Houston Healthcare system in Warner Robins, Georgia as well as with our additional partnering hospitals in the surrounding area, and in Baltimore, Maryland.
-Houston Healthcare’s facilities, include the acute care Houston Medical Center, Perry Hospital, and the Houston Healthcare Pavilion.
+Trinity School of Medicine students have the opportunity to participate in clinical rotations within the Emory Hospital in Warner Robins, Georgia as well as with our additional partnering hospitals in the surrounding area, and in Baltimore, Maryland.
+Emory Hospital Warner Robin's facilities, include the acute care Emory Medical Center, Emory Hospital Perry, and the Emory Hospital Pavilion.

 Trinity provides students the kind of clinical experience you would expect from a U.S. medical school.
 All rotations are scheduled by a Trinity clerkship administrator.
 Students rotate with a low preceptor-to-student ratio and can complete their full 48 weeks of core rotations in one location at our affiliated hospitals and clinics – no moving around from city to city, no waiting for rotations slots to open, and no gaps between rotations.
 This is a huge benefit for both quality of life and cost of living.